 My friends ask this a lot.
 I’m constantly adding new pictures to social media.
 The answer is twofold: I have the time and money.
 Travelling was always my dream and it seemed impossible until I moved.
 My school holidays are pretty much the same dates as they were in England, but I don’t have to work in them!
 Could I save a lot more money if I didn’t travel so much?
 Absolutely, but where’s the fun in that?

-If you’re interested in my travels, follow my Flickr page.
+If you’re interested in my travels, check out my travel photographs on Pixabay (all copyright free).

 What are the drawbacks?